-Since winning the Oscar in 2009, Black has split his creative time in order to fight for LGBTQ equality at the Federal level.
+Since winning the Oscar in 2009, Black has split his creative time in order to fight for LGBTQ equality at the national level.
 Beyond working with the American Foundation For Equal Rights (AFER), he served three years on the board of the Trevor Project, a national LGBTQ youth crisis hotline, where he established a permanent hotline in Harvey Milk’s former camera shop on the Castro District.
-Black has also been on an international equal rights speaking tour, and was one of a handful of organizers of the LGBT March on Washington in October 2009 where he spoke to an audience of over 150,000 demonstrators in front of the Nation’s Capitol.
+Black has also been on an equal rights speaking tour, and was one of a handful of organizers of the LGBT March on Washington in October 2009 where he spoke to an audience of over 150,000 demonstrators in front of the Nation’s Capitol.
 Recently, Black has expanded his scope to international activism: He is one of the co-founders of the Uprising of Love Coalition which seeks to raise awareness of violence and discrimination committed against LGBTI people in the international community.

 Black has taught MFA screenwriting at UCLA, regularly appears on MSNBC and CNN, has had three books published, has written for every major screenwriting magazine, contributes to The Daily Beast and The Huffington Post, topped the list of OUT Magazine’s “40 under 40,” and has repeatedly been named one of the 50 most powerful LGBT people in America today.